Source configuration

 source_raw_queryto trusted users only

-Related concepts
+Related documentation

-Section titled “Related concepts”- Connection configuration – How to create and manage connections
+- Connection configuration – How to create and manage connections

-- Authentication & Authorization – Permission model details
+- Authentication & authorization – Permission model details